 Open Aneurysm Repair – During open aneurysm repair procedure, the weakened, bulging part of your artery is replaced with a tube-like graft passed through the vessel, which allows us to bypass the aneurysm.

 How is an Aneurysm Diagnosed?

 Often discovered during an x-ray, ultrasound, or echocardiogram done for other purposes.

 What Are the Different Types of Aneurysms?

+According to Penn Medicine, there are four main types of aneurysms that can be located in different regions in the body.
 An aneurysm occurs when the wall of an artery is weakened and bulges due to the blood pressure on the weakened wall artery.
 This weakened area can rupture and cause internal bleeding.